Detection of GeV $\gamma$-Ray Emission from supernova remnant SNR G15.9+0.2 with Fermi-LAT: DISCUSSION

-In the scenario, where the new $\gamma$-ray source and SNR G15.9-0.2 are related to each other, we considered leptonic and hadronic cases to explain its GeV SED from this work using a one-zone model from {\tt NAIMA} \citep[][and references therein]{Zabalza2015}.
-Here we assumed leptonic and hadronic particle distributions satisfy $N(E) = N_{\rm 0}\left (E/E_{\rm 0} \right)^{-\alpha}\exp\left( -{E/E_{\rm cutoff}}\right )\ $, where $ E_{\rm 0}$ is set to 1 TeV, $N_{\rm 0}$ represents the amplitude, $E$ represents the particle energy, ${\alpha}$ represents the spectral index, $E_{\rm cutoff}$ represents the break energy \citep{Aharonian2006,Xin2019,Xiang2021}.
+We considered leptonic and hadronic scenarios to explain the GeV SED of SNR G15.9+0.2 from this work using a one-zone model from {\tt NAIMA} \citep[][and references therein]{Zabalza2015}.
+Here we assumed leptonic and hadronic particle distributions satisfy the following two particle distributions: